hl7au/au-fhir-core/input/pagecontent/relationship.md

   <div>
     <img src="architecture.png" alt="Context of AU Core within the set of HL7 AU standards" style="width:70%"/>
   </div>
-*Figure 2: Context of AU Core within the set of HL7 AU standards*
+*Figure 1: Context of AU Core within the set of HL7 AU FHIR standards*
 <br/>

 ### Relationship to AUCDI and other IGs